enricoros/fotowall/README.markdown

 * animations with 4.6: top bar, item show/hide, properties show/hide
 * builds with 4.4 (without many features), 4.5 (without animations), 4.6-unreleased (gfx errors on windows)
 * Polish translation? ask Marek Walczak, see 4ba1502
+* same folder when you open the picture (req. by Rossana)

 Version 0.7.1 (2009-07-23):